oyang914/Web-UI/README.md

 - Signup
 - Login
-- AI Chat (Will not work if this is not deployed on the HomeLab Server, because the API is not open to public)
+- AI Chat with voice input
+- Data transmission from sensor to database

 What needs to be done right now?
 - Change Password (No longer working becasue the database structure changed)
 - Show Account details (using the new constructed user table from the database)
 - Including showing the popover (Top right name and email)
+- Sensor data displayed on front end

 Node.js v18.17.1.